UniExeterRSE/intro-version-control/_episodes/03_git_vs_github.md

 In the last episode we explained what version control systems are and why they are useful.
 This course teaches you the basics of using a particular version control system, called
-<a href="https://git-scm.com/" rel="external noreferrer">Git</a>.
+<a href="https://git-scm.com/" target="_blank" rel="external noreferrer">Git</a>.

 Git is one of the most popular and relied-upon version control systems used today, both in research and commercially.
 Git is simply a piece of software that you run on your computer.
 You can use it directly from the command line, using the command `git`.

+> ### Terminals
+>
+> In this course we will work through examples with command line syntax that
+> you would find on most Unix-style systems (MacOS or Linux).
+If you are using
+> Windows and have followed the installation instructions, you will have
+> installed _Git for Windows_.
+This comes with the _Git Bash_ program, which
+> emulates a Unix Bash shell (e.g. it uses forward slashes `/` for path
+> separators and comes with common Unix programs like `ls` for listing the
+> contents of a directory).
+We recommend you use Git Bash to follow through the
+> course.
+You can launch Git Bash by opening the Start menu
+> and typing `Git Bash` to find the program.

-If you have Git installed on your machine, you can run it right now: open up a terminal (or Powershell / Command Prompt if you're on Windows) and try running the following
+If you have Git installed
+on your machine, you can run it right now: open up a terminal and try running the following
 command:

 ``` bash